crisi7/TS-Retriever/README.md

 The model weights can be downloaded from [this Baidu Netdisk link](https://pan.baidu.com/s/1Rwyo7N9lyo6H0OON97c5mg?pwd=9f5m).
 ## Evaluation
 We pre-computed and stored the embeddings of the query and the documents to be retrieved.
 You can reproduce the results on our benchmark using the following command.
+The embeddings can be downloaded from [this Baidu Netdisk link](https://pan.baidu.com/s/1Rwyo7N9lyo6H0OON97c5mg?pwd=9f5m).

 * For Tscontriever result:
 ```bash